cli-kit/cli-fs/README.md

 Utility functions for working with the file system.

-The primary purpose of this module is to allow for expressions like `test(1)` in order to test file existence, file type, permissions etc.
+The primary purpose of this module is to allow for expressions like `test(1)` in order to test file existence, file type  etc.

 ## Install